NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ...
 ```

+Note that you don't have to choose between preload link tags and preload link headers (with or without Early Hints).
+You can use both at the same time to support older browsers and to preload more things if they are discovered late during page loading.

 The following 4 diagrams show the simulation of the loading of 4 versions of the same page `page.html` which loads a `style.css` stylesheet which itself requires another `style-dependency.css` stylesheet.
 The simulation uses the same parameters for the time it takes the server to determine the status code (250ms), to generate the page's head (100ms) and to generate the body (150ms).
 The 4 versions of the page differ in that:

 - The first version does no preloading and loads in 1033ms.